 Note: Water, salt, pepper, oil, and broth are not counted as ingredients on this site.

-How to Grill Huli Huli Chicken Step by Step
+How to Make Huli Huli Chicken on the Grill Step by Step

-Make the Huli Huli Marinade: Whisk together ½ cup of brown sugar, ½ cup of ketchup, ½ cup of soy sauce, ⅓ cup of rice vinegar, 1 grated small knob of fresh ginger, and 3 minced cloves of garlic together in a sealable plastic bag or large dish.
+Make the Huli Huli Marinade/Sauce: Whisk together ½ cup of brown sugar, ½ cup of ketchup, ½ cup of soy sauce, ⅓ cup of rice vinegar, 1 grated small knob of fresh ginger, and 3 minced cloves of garlic together in a large bowl.
 Reserve ½ cup of the marinade to use as a basting sauce while cooking.

-Marinate the Chicken: Place 4 pounds of boneless, skinless chicken thighs (or breasts, legs, or drumsticks) in the marinade, and let it marinate overnight for the best flavor (or at least 2 hours).
+Marinate the Chicken: Place 4 pounds of boneless, skinless chicken thighs (or breasts, legs, or drumsticks) in the marinade.
+Cover and let the chicken marinate in the fridge for at least 2 hours, or overnight.

-Grill the Chicken: Oil the racks of a grill or grill pan, then heat it to medium.
-Place the marinated chicken on the grill, cooking for 20-25 minutes.
-Flip and baste the chicken with the huli huli sauce every 5 minutes (this is key!).
+Grill the Chicken: Oil the racks of a grill or grill pan, then heat it to medium (350-375°F).
+Place the marinated chicken on the grill, and cook for 20-25 minutes.
+Flip and baste the chicken with the huli huli sauce every 5 minutes until cooked through.
+Continuous rotating is key to get the tender, flavorful, charred results we want.

 Store Huli Huli chicken in an airtight container in the refrigerator for up to 3 days, or in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator before reheating in the microwave in 30-second increments, or in a 350°F oven for 10-15 minutes.